 Studies show that chamomile tea can bind to GABA receptors in the brain, helping to induce relaxation (1).
 This herbal tea targets the same nervous system receptors that medications such as Xanax do.
 The tea has long been used to help induce sleep and is one of the most famous bedtime teas.

 How to Brew:

-Use a teaspoon of dried chamomile flowers or two tablespoons of fresh flowers.
+Use a tablespoon of dried chamomile flowers or two tablespoons of fresh flowers.
 Bring water to a rapid boil, add the flowers, and steep for 5 to 10 minutes.
 Drink before bed to help improve sleep or drink during the day if you feel nervous or anxious.

 2. Green Tea

 Green tea is famous for its health benefits.
 Studies show it may help improve everything from weight loss to blood pressure.
 Green tea is packed with antioxidants and tea polyphenols that help to boost health.
 Due to the fact that green tea contains the amino acid L-theanine, it has shown promise as a remedy to calm the nerves.